 As a native English speaker, you have an advantage even without teaching skills.
 Why?
 Because Chinese students want to learn from a Native English speaker.
 One is to learn the actual language, but the second reason is they want experience in having a conversation with a foreigner.
 They are often shy to speak English, intimidated by Westerners who speak fast and direct to them.
-So while you may not have the best experience teaching someone English, just by being there and having a conversation with them is helpful (believe it or not!).
+So while you may not have the best experience in teaching English to someone, just by your being there and having a conversation with them is helpful (believe it or not!).

-So teach English is still the top job in China, huge demand and so many different angles and industries to apply it to.
+So teaching English is still the top job in China, huge demand and so many different angles and industries to apply it to.

 Internet Marketing (English)

 As Chinese manufacturers struggle to differentiate their businesses in the global economy, they are desperate to get Native English speakers to help them grow their brand and overseas reach.
 What you and I may think is simple, the Chinese factory has no clue (just browse some of their 1995 style iFrame and Flash websites for example).